I’m having a great ride. My best yet. Which says both a little and a lot I guess.

 The curb is particularly high where the front wheel hits.
 The resulting somersault, pirouette, tumble, spin and/or slide occur too fast for my brain to grasp what’s going on.
 The dozen or so paramedics, nurses and doctors who query me at various times over the next twenty-four hours will all ask me the same question: “What happened?
 Did you fly over the front of the bike?”
 I don’t know.
 All I know is I feel like I’m in a giant high-speed blender for a few seconds before I thump down onto my left side, helmeted head hitting the ground last with a big crack.

 I flop over onto my back and lay there, with my knees bent, looking up at the stone wall of what was once a church and is now apartments on the corner of Union and Ottawa.
-I’m unaware of the fact that my boots are only a couple of feet away from the wall.
+I’m unaware of the fact that my toes are only inches away from the wall.
 I’ll find that out in a few days.
 I don’t try to move in case I should discover I can’t.
 I just lie there looking up.
 I wonder if anyone is going to come and help me?
 It’s several minutes before someone does.
 A man.
 Middle aged.

 “Are you okay?” he asks.